Forest Hills Central High School: History

 Forest Hills Central High School (originally "Forest Hills High School") became the first high school of the newly formed Forest Hills School District in the fall of 1958.
-The doors opened in September with only freshman and sophomore students.
-The first graduating class was 1961.
+The school opened in September with only freshman and sophomore students.
+The first graduating class was in 1961.

-The school was memorable for its campus style construction consisting eventually of thirteen separate buildings, including an auditorium added in 1977.
-The classroom buildings were long hallways, which connected five or six individual rooms.
-Michigan winters were not amenable to the open campus and the constant walks outside from building to building.
-In addition, the student population continued to grow, and the buildings began to quickly deteriorate.
+The school was notable for its campus-style construction, which eventually consisted of thirteen separate buildings, including an auditorium added in 1977.
+The classroom buildings were designed as long hallways connecting five or six individual rooms.
+However, Michigan winters were not well suited to the open campus design, requiring students to walk outside between buildings.
+In addition, the student population continued to grow, and the buildings began to deteriorate.

-In 1986, Central High was completely rebuilt with the exception of the auditorium, the gymnasium, the cafeteria, and the art/industrial arts wing, all of which were incorporated into one new building.
-Since that time, the school has undergone numerous building and remodeling projects.
+In 1986, Central High was completely rebuilt, with the exception of the auditorium, gymnasium, cafeteria, and art and industrial arts wing, all of which were incorporated into a new building.
+Since that time, the school has undergone numerous construction and renovation projects.

-In 2009, the building underwent a multimillion-dollar construction project that included a new weight room, student and staff parking lots, main office renovation, athletic field entrance, athletic office, classrooms, and a new gym entrance and foyer.
-Also added to the new gym entrance were heated sidewalks.
+In 2009, the building underwent a multimillion-dollar construction project that included a new weight room, student and staff parking lots, a renovated main office, an athletic field entrance, an athletic office, additional classrooms, and a new gym entrance and foyer.
+Heated sidewalks were also installed at the gym entrance.
 In 2010, the auditorium was remodeled.